XFlow-Energy/xfe-control-sim/misc/plot_viewer_help.md

 **Problem**: Slow plotting with large datasets

 **Solutions**:
+1. Ensure **Auto Downsampling** is enabled (View menu, on by default)
+   - Automatically optimizes datasets >10k points
-1. Enable decimation (Processing tab)
+2. Enable manual decimation (Processing tab) for very large datasets
    - Start with factor of 10
    - Increase if still slow
-2. Reduce number of plotted series
+3. Reduce number of plotted series
-3. Close other applications
+4. Close other applications
-4. Use smaller marker size
+5. Use smaller marker size
-5. Disable smoothing if not needed
+6. Disable smoothing if not needed

 ### Missing Features